 When you have safely secured the lock cylinder and the deadbolt on the door, you can then fix the new deadbolt lock.
 The extension goes through the deadbolt itself.
 Also, make sure you pay attention to the orientation.
 Make sure that your keyhole is in line.
 On the other end, the bar moves into the turning assembly.
 Once the turning plate is in place, you can turn it until you see the original screw holes on the door.
 When you find them, then screw in the plate and get ready to test the lock.

-When you finish replacing the lock, you need to be sure that the lock you installed is up to the task.
+When you finish replacing the lock, you need to ensure that the lock you installed is up to the task.
 That means you carry out a series of tests on the door before going on with the rest of your day.
 To start, you can insert the key and see if the latch opens and closes from the door.
 Then, you need to repeat this procedure with your door locked.
 This measures the alignment on the lock and the strike plate on the wall.
-Then, check to ensure that the lock is firmly in its place, and there are no movements on the clasp.
+Then, check to ensure that the lock is firmly in its place and there are no movements on the clasp.
 If you are good to go, then you can process to having a drink.
-However, if you are encountering problems with the opening or closing of the lock, then you need to go back to the drawing board and check for any misalignments.
+However, if you encounter problems with the opening or closing of the lock, you need to go back to the drawing board and check for any misalignments.

 If you scrape a part of the paint on your door, scratched the wall in the process, or removing or reinstalling the locks, then you might need to touch out the color.
 Sand the area and fill any holes.
 Then apply a coat of paint on the wood, avoiding the lock at all cost.